mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name=04>Import addresses (online computer):</a>

-On your online computer, go to your bitcoind data directory and move any existing 'wallet.dat' file out of the way.
+On your online computer, go to your bitcoind data directory and move any existing 'wallet.dat' file out of harm's way.
 Start bitcoind and let it generate a new 'wallet.dat', which you'll use as your **tracking wallet**.
 Import your four addresses into the new tracking wallet with the command:

 		$ mmgen-addrimport my.addrs